sewenew/redis-plus-plus/README.md

 #### Connection

-`RedisCluster` connects to all master nodes in the cluster.
+By default, `RedisCluster` connects to all master nodes in the cluster.
 For each master node, it maintains a connection pool.
-By now, it doesn't connect to slave nodes.
+If you want to read from slave nodes, you need to explicitly set an option (see [below](#read-from-replica) for reference).

 You can initialize a `RedisCluster` instance with `ConnectionOptions` and `ConnectionPoolOptions`.
 You only need to set one master node's host & port in `ConnectionOptions`, and `RedisCluster` will get other nodes' info automatically (with the *CLUSTER SLOTS* command).
 For each master node, it creates a connection pool with the specified `ConnectionPoolOptions`.
 If `ConnectionPoolOptions` is not specified, `RedisCluster` maintains a single connection to every master node.